After two weeks of tournaments and the third on the run, the uncertainty of the House of Horror is finally getting answers.

 Even if we didn't have paper tournaments last weekend, three big MTGO Challenge 32 are enough to give us some lessons.

-Mono White is your best choice for going Control, Red-centric decks as Grull Aggro and RDWx don't need to play Leyline of Resonance + Turn Inside Out to succeed, adaptations are key to be on the top, but also, reinventing the wheel isn't necessary to be in contention against the top archetypes.
+Mono White is your best choice for going Control.
+Red-centric decks such as Grull Aggro and RDWx don't need to play Leyline of Resonance + Turn Inside Out to succeed, adaptations are key to be on the top, but also, reinventing the wheel isn't necessary to be in contention against the top archetypes.

 I hope you find this article useful and informative for preparing yourself for your next session of competitive Magic.
 Maybe next week we have more paper tournaments and some exciting archetypes will appear again on the map.